bdwalker238/tecnotes/content/posts/veritas_300925_post1.md

 ShowToc: false
 ---

-This article shows you how to interrogate Arctera[Verita]  Storage Foundation  DMP ( Dynamic Multipath )  device to discover the lun id of a storage array.
+This article shows you how to identify LUN ID that maps to a Arctera[Verita]Storage Foundation  DMP ( Dynamic Multipath).

 Steps
 -----